eclipse-cyclonedds/cyclonedds-cxx/examples/helloworld/readme.rst

 It is recommended that you run the subscriber and publisher in separate terminals to avoid mixing the output.

 - Open 2 terminals.
-- In the first terminal start the subscriber by running ddscxxHelloWorldSubscriber
+- In the first terminal start the subscriber by running ddscxxHelloworldSubscriber
-- In the second terminal start the publisher by running ddscxxHelloWorldPublisher
+- In the second terminal start the publisher by running ddscxxHelloworldPublisher